WeiyingZhao/WeiyingZhao.github.io/_pages/MultiSARCD.md

 # 1. Change area detection

-## 1.1 Method introduction

-Based on RABASAR provided data which have spatial varying ENL, we propose a simplified log-likelihood ratio test method.
+Based on RABASAR provided data which have spatial varying ENL, we propose a simplified log-likelihood ratio test method assuming that corresponding temporal pixels have the same equivalent number of looks (ENL).
 During the test, chi-squared distributed probability function is utilized to theoretically define the false alarm rate.

-## 1.2 Experimental results
 ![changeAreaDetection](/images/changeAreaDetection.png)